wycks/WP-Store-Locator/README.md

   - Uses a CPT and Taxonomy(optional)
   - Makes use of https://github.com/bjorn2404/jQuery-Store-Locator-Plugin for all the heavy lifting
   - Makes use of  https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress for CPT meta boxes
+  - Map output (bar, infowindow, etc) uses handbars.js and is easy to alter, see `/views`
   - See screenhost folder for what it looks like by default.